Diseases & Conditions

 Symptoms

-Scoliosis is not painful, so if the curvature is not detected at birth, it can go undetected until there are obvious signs — which could be as late as adolescence.
+Scoliosis is not painful, so if the curvature is not discovered at birth, it can go undetected until there are obvious signs — which could be as late as adolescence.
 A child may suspect that something is wrong when clothes do not fit properly.
 Parents can discover the problem in early summer when they see their child in a bathing suit.

 The physical signs of scoliosis include:

-- Tilted, uneven shoulders, with one shoulder blade protruding more than the other
+- Tilted, uneven shoulders, with one shoulder blade protruding (sticking out) more than the other

-- Prominence of the ribs on one side
+- Prominence of the ribs on one side (the ribs are more visible on one side)

 - Uneven waistline

-- One hip higher than the other
+- One hip is higher than the other

 - Overall appearance of leaning to the side